The Best Place to Store Eggplant Is Not in the Refrigerator

-I just received two plump eggplants from my CSA, and as I was sticking them in the refrigerator, I suddenly questioned whether this was the right move.
-Remember that tip for storing cucumbers?
+I just received two plump eggplants in my CSA box, and as I was sticking them in the refrigerator, I suddenly questioned whether this was the right move.
+Remember that tip for how to store cucumbers?
 Turns out eggplant is similar.

 Until now, my go-to storage spot for eggplant has always been in the refrigerator — either the crisper drawer or bottom shelf, depending on the size.